 But he is perhaps most famous for having six wives.
 Though married to his first wife, Catherine of Aragon, for nearly 25 years, Henry’s next five marriages lasted less than that combined.

-Best remembered in rhyme form; ‘divorced, beheaded, died, divorced, beheaded, survived’; two of Henry’s marriages were declared annulled, two of his wives were beheaded and another of them died after giving birth to his only son.
+Best remembered in rhyme form; ‘divorced, beheaded, died, divorced, beheaded, survived’; two of Henry VIII’s marriages were declared annulled, two of his wives were beheaded and another of them died after giving birth to his only son.
 But his final wife, Catherine Parr, outlived him and their marriage.

 1. Catherine of Aragon